Go to Customer Service

 You can also choose to suspend the Receiving Incoming Email to stop receiving emails from any sender.
 When all is good to go, click Update Email Settings to enable this configuration.
 You will see a pop-up notification confirming that the configuration is now applied to the email account.

-Alternatively, if you no longer need the account, you can also delete it in this section by clicking on the Delete Email Account button.
+Alternatively, if you no longer need the account, you can delete it by clicking on the Delete Email Account button in the email management area.

 That’s it!
 Now you know how to suspend and unsuspend email accounts in cPanel.